Suella Braverman

-In the January 2018 cabinet reshuffle she was appointed parliamentary under-secretary of state for exiting the European Union by Prime Minister Theresa May.
-In November 2018 she resigned in protest against May's draft Brexit withdrawal agreement.
+In the January 2018 cabinet reshuffle, Braverman was appointed parliamentary under-secretary of state for exiting the European Union by Prime Minister Theresa May.
+In November 2018, she resigned in protest against May's draft Brexit withdrawal agreement.
 Braverman was appointed attorney general for England and Wales and advocate general for Northern Ireland by Prime Minister Boris Johnson in the February 2020 cabinet reshuffle; she was appointed as Queen's Counsel automatically on her appointment.

-Following Johnson’s announcing his resignation in July 2022, Braverman stood as a candidate to succeed him in the July–September Conservative Party leadership election but was eliminated from the ballot after the second round of voting.
-She subsequently supported Truss’s bid to become Conservative leader, and was appointed home secretary on 6 September when Truss became prime minister.
-Braverman resigned as home secretary on 19 October after she breached the Ministerial Code by sending sensitive information using her personal email address.
+Following Johnson announcing his resignation in July 2022, Braverman stood as a candidate to succeed him in the July–September Conservative Party leadership election; she was eliminated from the ballot after the second round of voting.
+She subsequently supported Liz Truss's bid to become Conservative leader, and was appointed home secretary on 6 September 2022 when Truss became prime minister.
+Braverman resigned as home secretary on 19 October 2022 following public claims that she had broken the Ministerial Code after having sent a Cabinet document using her personal email address.
 Six days later, she was reinstated as home secretary by Truss's successor Rishi Sunak.
+She was dismissed from her post by Sunak in the November 2023 British cabinet reshuffle.

 Early life and education

-Braverman was born in Harrow, Greater London, and raised in Wembley.
-She is the daughter of Uma (née Mootien-Pillay) and Christie Fernandes, both of Indian origin, who emigrated to Britain in the 1960s from Mauritius and Kenya respectively.
-She is named after the character Sue Ellen Ewing from the American television soap opera Dallas which was popular at the time of her birth.
-Her mother, of Hindu Tamil Mauritian descent, was a nurse and a councillor in Brent, as well as the Conservative candidate in Tottenham in the 2001 general election and the 2003 Brent East by-election.
-Her father, of Goan ancestry (who formerly was an Indian in Kenya), worked for a housing association.
-She is the niece of Mahen Kundasamy, a former Mauritian High Commissioner to London.
+Braverman was born in Harrow, London, and raised in Wembley.
+She is the daughter of Uma (née Mootien-Pillay) and Christie Fernandes, both of Indian origin, who immigrated to Britain in the 1960s from Mauritius and Kenya respectively.
+She is named after the character Sue Ellen Ewing from the American television soap opera Dallas, of which her mother was a fan, but Sue-Ellen was abbreviated to Suella by her primary school teachers.
+Her mother, of Hindu Tamil Mauritian descent, was a nurse and a councillor in Brent, and the Conservative candidate for Tottenham in the 2001 general election and the 2003 Brent East by-election.
+Her father, of Goan Catholic ancestry (who formerly was an Indian in Kenya), worked for a housing association.
+She is the niece of Mahen Kundasamy, a former Mauritian High Commissioner to the United Kingdom.

 She attended the Uxendon Manor Primary School in Brent and the fee-paying Heathfield School, Pinner, on a partial scholarship, after which she read law at Queens' College, Cambridge.
-During her undergraduate studies, she was president of the Cambridge University Conservative Association.
+During her undergraduate studies, she was chairwoman of the Cambridge University Conservative Association.

-Braverman lived in France for two years, as an Erasmus Programme student and then as an Entente Cordiale Scholar, where she studied a master's degree in European and French law at Panthéon-Sorbonne University.
+Braverman lived in France for two years, as an Erasmus Programme student and then as an Entente Cordiale Scholar, where she studied for a master's degree in European and French law at Panthéon-Sorbonne University.